cross-lang-and-cross-platform/cross-lang-and-cross-platform/RELATED_TEAMS_AND_PROJECTS.md

 * Interoperability with C++ is one of the main goals of Carbon language as its *potential* language-successor.

-# Warning
+# On interaction with other projects, teams, and individual developers

 The process of interaction with other projects, teams, and developers is not yet established.
+Neither is the list of values for the process.
+However, there's an understanding that the process must be seamless and transparent.